rogerbinns/apsw/_sources/dbapi.rst.txt

 .. currentmodule:: apsw

 DBAPI is defined in :pep:`249`.
-This section desribes how APSW complies or differs from it.
+This section describes how APSW complies or differs from it.

 Module Interface
 ================